Deploying Jekyll website to Heroku

 Update Gemfile

-You need to add the following gems to your Gemfile
+You need to add the following gems to your `Gemfile`:

-- for serving yourrack
+- `puma` - for serving your `rack` app

 Create Procfile

-for declaring what commands are run on dynos, so we need one as well:
+Heroku uses `Procfile` for declaring what commands are run on dynos, so we need one as well:

 web: bundle exec puma -t 8:32 -w 3 -p $PORT

-with 3 workers and 8-32 threads per worker.
+This basically will start `puma` with 3 workers and 8-32 threads per worker.

 You can find all the config options here.